-Students who have completed the fourth semester will be eligible for attending the special supplementary exam for all semester arrear papers (from 1stto 4thsemesters) in the even semester examination session, soon after their fourth semester regular examination results.
-Students can register only up to a maximum of five courses for the special supplementary exams.
+Students who have completed the fourth semester will be eligible for attending the special supplementary exam for all semester arrear papers (from 1st to 4th semesters) in the even semester examination session, soon after their fourth semester regular examination results.
+Students can register only upto a maximum of 5 courses for the special supplementary exam.